 The magnetic energy travels through the air gap of the motor.
 The air gap increases the reluctance of the magnetic circuit.

 Rc and Rg are the reluctance of the magnetic and the sir gap circuit.

 The air gap plays a significant role in the performance of the motor.

 Length of Air-Gap

-The length of the air gap affects the following performance parameters of the induction motor.
+The air gap length affects the following performance parameters of the induction motor.